actionboy6/Express-Homework/Develop/README.md

 Homework: Express

 The front end of this homework has already been created, so it was my responsibility to create the routes for the backend for a notes app.
+What I did was created noteAPIRoutes, newNOTES, noteHTMLRoutes, savedNotes (all in .js), created 3 different routes.
+Get, Post, Delete.

 How to install: If you are in VSCode, you will need to open up your integrated terminal and do a "npm i" upon opening said terminal.
 I believe that it's possible to do this in gitbash, but I don't know, and therefore don't recommend it.